 This deck focuses on moving cards between locations to activate their abilities and power them up.
 The most basic cards in the deck are Iron Fist and Nightcrawler.

 Iron Fist’s ability moves the next card played one location to the left.
-This makes it perfect to play right before a card like Multiple Man or Vulture, who benefit from being moved.
+I find that this makes it perfect to play right before a card like Multiple Man or Vulture, who benefit from being moved.

-Nightcrawler can move once a match, making it a versatile low-cost card.
-Forge doesn’t benefit from moving, but grants the next card you play +2 Power.
+I think Nightcrawler is a super versatile card since can move once a match.
+Another one of my favorite versatile cards in this pool is Forge, which doesn’t benefit from moving but grants the next card you play +2 Power.

 Move Around Cards to Power Them Up

 Kraven also doesn’t benefit from moving, but rather from having cards moved to his location.
-He gets +2 Power whenever a card moves there.
-Multiple Man leaves behind a copy of himself when he moves locations.
-Cloak allows both players to move cards to his location next turn, which is useful for setting up combos.
+He gets +2 Power whenever a card moves there so I like to play him at a location I know I’ll be moving cards to later.
+Multiple Man leaves behind a copy of himself when he moves locations, making him great for spreading your Power across the field.
+Cloak allows both players to move cards to his location next turn, which I find useful for setting up combos with Kraven.

-Doctor Strange is also great for moving powerful cards around strategically since his ability moves the highest Power card on your side of the field to his location.
+I recommend using Doctor Strange for moving powerful cards around strategically since his ability moves the highest Power card on your side of the field to his location.
 Vulture only has a base Power of 3, but gains +5 Power when it moves.
-This makes him a great candidate to play just after Iron Fist.
+He is one of my favorite candidates to play just after Iron Fist.

 Move Cards One Final Time to Keep Opponents Guessing

-Hulkbuster is a great addition to this deck since it will attach to another card at the location it’s played, freeing up one of the slots there while also giving its Power to the attached card.
+I also think that Hulkbuster is a great addition to this deck since it will attach to another card at the location it’s played, freeing up one of the slots there while also giving its Power to the attached card.
 Miles Morales may have a Cost of 4, but that Cost is lowered to 1 if a card moved the previous turn.
-With this ability, Miles Morales can often be played quite early.
+With this ability, I’ve found that Miles Morales can often be played quite early.

-Vision is very versatile since he can move freely each turn.
-Heimdall is the lynch pin of this deck as his ability moves all of your cards one location to the left.
-Playing him on the final turn can throw opponents off and power up many of your own cards.
+Vision is very versatile, in my opinion, since he can move freely each turn.
+Heimdall is the lynchpin of this deck as his ability moves all of your cards one location to the left.
+I recommend playing him on the final turn to throw opponents off and power up many of your own cards.

-Gaining access to the Infinaut in Pool 2 opens up a lot of opportunities to control the tempo of a match in Marvel Snap, as his insane base power can be hard to counter.
+Gaining access to the Infinaut in Pool 2 opens up a lot of opportunities to control the tempo of a match in Marvel Snap, and I’ve found that his insane base power can be hard to counter at this level of play.

 Card List